Eddtn/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that changes the working directory to user home directory
+displaying current working directory content in a long format